erson/misewe/CONTRIBUTING.md

 If you have any questions about contributing, please open an issue in the repository.

-Thank you for your interest in the Misewe project!
+Thank you for your interest in the Zircon project!